adraynrion/code-reviewer-agent/README.md

 # AI Code Review Agent

 An intelligent code review agent that analyzes pull requests on GitHub and GitLab, providing detailed feedback based on custom review instructions and language-specific best practices.
+Also includes a web crawler agent for documentation processing.

 ## Features

 - **Multi-Platform Support**: Works with both GitHub and GitLab
 - **Modular Architecture**: Built using Model Context Protocol (MCP) for extensibility
-- **Specialized Agents**: Dedicated agents for different tasks (search, filesystem, Git, web crawling, code review)
+- **Specialized Agents**: Dedicated agents for different tasks (repository operations, filesystem, code review, documentation processing)
+- **Vector Database Integration**: Stores and retrieves documentation using Supabase
 - **Observability**: Built-in Langfuse integration for monitoring and analytics
 - **Environment-based Configuration**: Simple setup with environment variables